 A positive early childhood experience affects how a child functions, as they are growing up.
 It enhances their brain development with a positive experience.
-To give preschoolers an ease in transition, we need to ensure that children are equipped with good learning attitude and intrinsic motivation to learn.
-Encouraging the student to ask peers or teachers when in doubt in school is beneficial for the child’s growth.
-In primary school, children learn in larger groups, which can cause more distractions and difficulties in concentration.
+To give preschoolers ease of transition to the primary school, we need to ensure that they are equipped with good learning attitudes and the intrinsic motivation to learn.
+Encouraging the student to ask peers or teachers when in doubt is beneficial for the child’s growth.
+In primary school, children work in larger groups, which can cause more distractions and difficulties in concentration.
 Therefore, it is paramount that our children imbibe strong habits of learning as early as possible.

 The transition from the preschool to the primary school can be traumatic if the child is unprepared.
 The new style of learning and the new environment can be overwhelming for the children.
-Research states that students prefer to learn with friends than sit alone to do work.
-Students also find that in primary school, there are a lot of routine task, following rules and doing work.
-They will need to seek balance between school work and play time.
+Research shows that students prefer to learn with friends than sit alone to do work.
+Students find that in primary school, there is a lot of routine tasks, following rules and doing individual work.
+They need to seek a balance between school work and playtime, as they lack the latter.

-While preparing to go into primary school, children are not the only one who will be affected.
-Parents’ involvement is important as well.
-Parents will need to accept that there will be many changes throughout this journey when their children are entering primary school and this could be stressful for the parents.
-As children are going to learn to be responsible for their own belongings, feelings, and even dealing with money, there might be many obstacles that both the children and parents can face.
+Preparation for primary school affects both children and their parents.
+Parental involvement is important as well.
+They need to accept the many changes and challenges along this journey parents may be stressed as their children need to responsible for their own belongings, feelings, and even dealing with money.
+There may be many obstacles that both the children and parents have to face.

-The difference between preschool and primary school teachers is that preschool teachers may update the things going on throughout the day itself; however a primary school teacher’s primary responsibility is focusing on academic work.
-As time goes on, Primary 1 students will need to learn and cope with building a positive relationship and handling their own conflicts among friends.
+One difference between preschool and primary school is that preschool teachers provide updates more frequently and comprehensively than primary school teachers.
+The primary teacher’s main responsibility is focusing on academic work.
+Primary 1 students have to cope with building new relationships and handling their own conflicts among friends.

 Some ways to help your child cope with the transition would be to:

 - Ensure that your child is ready for school the next day e.g. textbooks are in bags, uniforms ready etc

 - Guide your child to communicate with his/her teachers or peers when he/she needs help